telerik/xamarin-forms-docs/installation-and-deployment/windows/vs2017-support.md

 ---
-title: Visual Studio 2017 Support
+title: Manual Installation for Visual Studio
-page_title: Visual Studio 2017 Support
+page_title: Manual Installation for Visual Studio
 slug: vs2017-support
 position: 4
-previous_url: devtools/xamarin/installation-and-deployment/vs2017-support
+previous_url: devtools/xamarin/installation-and-deployment/manual-installation
 ---

 ## How to manually install Telerik UI for Xamarin

-**Visual Studio 15 RC** is already here and we are quite excited about the improvements it gives and the benefits it will generate for everyone.
-I am glad to say that we already tested **UI for Xamarin** against this latest version of Visual Studio and we are working without any issues.
+In case you do not want to or can't use the MSI for some reason.
+UI for Xamarin offers means for manual installation.
+This will allow you to enable the Telerik Project Template as well as the Project Wizard in Visual Studio.

 ![Visual Studio 2017 support](../images/telerik-ui-for-xamarin-vs2017.png)